MEDIAMATH USER POLICY

 “Controller Purposes” means Client Controller Purposes or MediaMath Controller Purposes as defined in Schedule A.

-“DAA Code” means the set of Digital Advertising Alliance Self-Regulatory Principles for Multi-Site Data posted at http://www.aboutads.info/msdprinciples (or any successor site) and its applicable regional counterpart, if any.
+“DAA Code” means the set of Digital Advertising Alliance Self-Regulatory Principles for Multi-Site Data posted at http://www.aboutads.info/msdprinciples (or any successor site) such as the Application of the Self-Regulatory Principles of Transparency and Control to Data Used Across Devices, and its applicable regional counterpart, if any.

 “EEA” means the European Economic Area (which shall be deemed to include the United Kingdom throughout the term of the Agreement).